 "July 10, 2015 -- People with schizophrenia are three times more likely to smoke than those who don't have the mental health condition, a study published in Lancet Psychiatry says.

 Experts at King's College London say that although li"...

-The most commonly reported signs and symptoms associated with clozapine overdose are: altered states of consciousness, including drowsiness, delirium, and coma; tachycardia; hypotension; respiratory depression or failure; and hypersalivation.
-Aspiration pneumonia and cardiac arrhythmias have also been reported.
-Seizures have occurred in a minority of reported cases.
+The most commonly reported signs and symptoms associated with clozapine overdose are: sedation, delirium, coma, tachycardia, hypotension, respiratory depression or failure; and hypersalivation.
+There are reports of aspiration pneumonia, cardiac arrhythmias, and seizure.
 Fatal overdoses have been reported with clozapine, generally at doses above 2500 mg.
 There have also been reports of patients recovering from overdoses well in excess of 4 g.

-In managing overdosage, the physician should consider the possibility of multiple-drug involvement.
+In managing overdosage, consider the possibility of multiple-drug involvement.

 Additional Fazaclo Information

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.

 Get tips on therapy and treatment.